Four dead in Tennessee plane crash near community health center

-NASHVILLE, Tennessee Four family members died in an airplane crash in Tennessee on Monday that nearly struck a crowded community health center and retirement village, federal and local officials said.
+NASHVILLE, Tenn.
+Feb 3 Four family members died in an airplane crash in Tennessee on Monday that nearly struck a crowded community health center and retirement village, federal and local officials said.

-The twin-engine Gulfstream aircraft was flying from Great Bend, Kansas.
-It crashed before 5 p.m. local time in Bellevue, about 15 miles outside of Nashville's John C. Tune Airport, where it was heading, the Metropolitan Nashville Police Department said.
+The twin-engine Gulfstream aircraft, which was flying from Great Bend, Kansas, crashed before 5 p.m. local time in Bellevue, about 15 miles (24 kilometers) outside of Nashville's John C. Tune Airport, where it was heading, the Metropolitan Nashville Police Department said.

 The plane was registered to a Kansas company, Federal Aviation Administration spokeswoman Kathleen Bergen said.